 Charles: The ESC organisers enacted a ‘letter of support’ (by the student’s supervisors) initiative, which has saved £2K.
 We are still awaiting the final numbers.

 We may need to secure a further £2k for further conferences.
 CSEAR will benefit from the continued support from Robin and Charles in 2019.
-Without the CIMA, we will have to establish further criteria to support as many students as possible.
+Without CIMA, we will have to establish further criteria to support as many students as possible.
 One option may be to provide a discounted rate.

 Matias: It is recommended to revert back to the protocols of previous conferences.